mooreatv/PixelPerfectAlign/README.md

 (1.0 doesn't handle resize events so if you change your resolution or WoW window size, please /reload first, for now)

+Most of the heavy lifting code is in https://github.com/mooreatv/MoLib a reusable libray